niccokunzmann/niccokunzmann.github.io/essays/_posts/2017-04-19-customized-linux-distribution-by-click.md

 ### (1) Customization

-The user ges to the github pages served website.
+The user goes to the github pages served website.
 A specification is created.
 This spec can be downloaded, loaded, sent to the proxy.
-A proxy is chosen by the websaite based on availability.
+A proxy is chosen by the website based on availability.

 ### (2) Build Server is Chosen